-Good news, St.Giles will be re-opening for worship this Sunday 12th July according to our regular monthly pattern*.
+Good news, St.Giles is open for worship according to our regular monthly pattern*.

 My thanks go to our Church Wardens Andrew Hill and Christine Waters who worked very hard to make this happen.
 Thanks too to our PCC who scrutinised and approved both the risk assessment and the re-opening policy document.